MicrosoftDocs/playfab-docs/playfab-docs/sdks/c-sharp/quickstart.md

       - [LoginWithEmailAddress](xref:titleid.playfabapi.com.client.authentication.loginwithemailaddress)

 - `var loginTask = PlayFabClientAPI.LoginWithCustomIDAsync(request);`
-  - This begins the async request to `LoginWithCustomID`, using the C# async/await feature
+  - This begins the async request to `LoginWithCustomID`, using the C# async/await feature.

 - `while (_running)`
   - Running in a native C# environment means you have to code your own main loop.
   - This serves the purpose in the most trivial possible way.

-Inside of OnLoginComplete:
+### Inside of OnLoginComplete

 - `var apiResult = taskResult.Result.Result;`
-  - When successful, apiResult object of many API callbacks will contain the requested information
+  - When successful, the apiResult object of many API callbacks will contain the requested information.
-  - If not-null, apiResult for LoginResult contains some basic information about the player, but for most users, login is simply a mandatory step before calling other APIs.
+  - If not-null, the apiResult object for LoginResult contains some basic information about the player, but typically, login is simply a mandatory step before calling other APIs.

 - `var apiError = taskResult.Result.Error;`
   - If apiError is not null, your API has failed.
   - API calls can fail for many reasons, and you should always attempt to handle failure.
-  - Why API calls fail (In order of likelihood)
+  - Why API calls fail (In order of likelihood).
     - PlayFabSettings.TitleId is not set.
 If you forget to set titleId to your title, then nothing will work.
     - Request parameters.
 If you have not provided the correct or required information for a particular API call, then it will fail.
 See error.errorMessage, error.errorDetails, or error.GenerateErrorReport() for more info.
     - Device connectivity issue.
 Cell-phones lose/regain connectivity constantly, and so any API call at any time can fail randomly, and then work immediately after.
 Going into a tunnel can disconnect you completely.